Campus Security Programs

 CSU Student Conduct Services receives reports of crimes that occur in fraternities and sororities that are recognized as student organizations by Colorado State University from the CSU Police Department (which in turn receives crime information from Fort Collins police).
 Crimes occurring in fraternities and sororities are included in CSU’s crime statistics for purposes of reporting under the Clery Act.

 Crimes committed in other non-campus locations of officially recognized student organizations are reported to the CSU Police Department by law enforcement agencies from those jurisdictions.
-In addition, crimes occurring in fraternities and sororities and other recognized student organization locations may be reported to CSU police by Campus Security Authorities.
-Campus Security Authorities are individuals designated under the Clery Act as having responsibility to report Clery crimes of which they become aware.
-Many individuals on campus are considered to be Campus Security Authorities based on their position and responsibilities at the university.
-For more information about campus security authorities, see https://police.colostate.edu/files/2018/09/CSA-Powerpoint.pptx.
+In addition, crimes occurring in fraternities and sororities and other recognized student organization locations must be reported to CSU police by campus security authorities who have knowledge of them.

 The CSU Police Department annually receives reports from Fort Collins police of all crimes that occurred within CSU’s Clery geography, including CSU property that is not on campus.
 CSU police officers and dispatchers monitor Fort Collins police radio traffic and view daily crime logs from that agency.
 Student Conduct Services also regularly receives reports of crimes reported to Fort Collins Police that involve students.
-For all other CSU property that is not on campus, the CSU Police Department regularly requests annual crime reports from law enforcement agencies.
+For all other CSU property that is not on campus, the CSU Police Department regularly requests annual crime reports from law enforcement agencies, including for any international locations that fall within CSU’s Clery geography at any time.